-Blessed [are the pastors who] are reviled and persecuted, and [they] say all kinds of evil against you falsely for My sake.
+Blessed [are the pastors who] are reviled and persecuted, [when they] say all kinds of evil against you falsely for My sake.
 Rejoice and be exceedingly glad, for great is your reward in heaven, for so they persecuted the prophets who were before you.

 We need to always remember Who we represent.
 Many of those who fight against us are fighting against God, and we are the easy targets of a sinful world.
 We are to “rejoice and be exceedingly glad” to be worthy of the same treatment our Savior received.

-EDITOR’S NOTE — This story was written by Dave Walsh.
-Dave Walsh has served as a pastor approximately 25 years and currently serves as pastor of Ariton Baptist Church in Alabama.
+EDITOR’S NOTE — This story was written by Dave Walsh, who has served as a pastor approximately 25 years and currently serves as pastor of Ariton Baptist Church in Alabama.